 You can either pay 50% of the Prevailing Quota Premium and renew your COE for 5 years, or 100% of the Prevailing Quota Premium and renew it for 10 years.

-Using figures from the recently-closed exercise in January 2016, the Prevailing Quota Premium is $51,301 for Category A and a little less than $50,100 for Category B.
+Using figures from the recently-closed exercise in May 2018, the Prevailing Quota Premium is $38,192 for Category A and $38,712 for Category B.

-That means, if you only need your car for 5 years, this could set you back by almost $26,000 for Category A, or a little more than $25,000 for Category B.
+That means, if you only need your car for 5 years, this could set you back by a little more than $19,000 for Category A and B.